fod/px.js/README.md

-px.js - PC-Axis file parsing in JavaScript
+Px.js - PC-Axis file parsing in JavaScript
 ===

-## Description
+Px.js is a JavaScript for extracting data (and metadata) from PC-Axis files.

+PC-Axis is a file format used for dissemination of statistical information.
+The format is used by a number of national statistical organisations to disseminate official statistics.

+### Why?

 ## Dependencies